mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/usage_img2text.md

 The image feature and text feature has a cosine similarity of 0.3615. | https://images.unsplash.com/photo-1686847266385-a32745169de4 | Bird having horse Riding |
 +-----------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------------------+--------------------------+
 ```

-This is just an one model used in this example there are more with vast variation and usescases.
+This is just an one model used in this example there are more with vast variation and use cases.
 Also there is no limit to imagination, how can you use this.

 Note: Replicate provides only a few free predictions, so choose your predictions wisely.
 Don't let the machines have all the fun, save some for yourself! 😉